 - Ch 2, 1 hdc in same sp as beginning ch 2, 1 hdc in each of the next seven stitches, 2 hdc in each of the next 5 stitches

 - 1 hdc in each of the next 7 stitches, 2 hdc in each of the last 2 stitches.
 Join with sl st in the top of the beginning ch 2

-I’ve broken this round into two separate to make it somewhat easier to read.
-After joining round one with a slip stitch, you’ll chain twice and then half double crochet in the same stitch.
+I’ve broken this round into two separate rounds to make it somewhat easier to read.
+After joining round one with a slip stitch, you’ll chain twice and then half double crochet in the same stitch as the beginning chain two.
 Continue with the half double crochet for the next seven stitches.